World Famous Green Bean Recipe

 My daycare kids LOVE my world famous green beans.

-A few years ago, when I had some older boys enrolled in care, they would ask for these green beans all the time.
+A few years ago, when I had some older boys enrolled in care, they would ask me to cook this green bean recipe all the time.
 I would make them as soon as we could get enough green beans from the garden.
 They dubbed them world famous and who am I to argue with that.
 Pre-teen boys know where it’s at!
 It’s comfort food.

 I am allergic to nuts and lactose intolerant, so a large portion of nutrients that my body needs are not a part of my diet through those foods.
 Nuts are super important for healthy omega 3 fatty acids and vitamin E as well as protein and calcium.
 I add these nutrients to my diet by supplementing many recipes with seeds.
 Seeds are super healthy food that are packed with almost as much of these vital nutrients as nuts, but with no anaphylactic shock for me.
 I add them to as many recipes as I can.